Academics

 • Design Lab

-Our STEM-based Makerspace was introduced in the 2019-20 school year, and all SK through 6th Grade students engage with this learning model twice per week.
-Design Lab is meant to foster creativity and problem-solving skills through the use of organic materials and technology.
-From a hot glue guns and a myriad of natural supplies, to iPads and robots, students engage in ongoing projects -- both group-based and individual - week after week.
+All SK through 6th Grade students engage weekly with our STEM-based makerspace.
+Design Lab fosters creativity, design thinking, and problem-solving skills through the use of organic materials and technology.
+From hot glue guns and a myriad of natural supplies to iPads and robots, students pursue ongoing projects -- both individually and collaboratively.

 • Art